Toy Pop: Development

 Toy Pop was developed by Namco and produced by Takefumi Hyodoh.
 He had previously directed Battle City (1985), a well-received sequel to Tank Battalion (1980).
 This led him being transferred to a higher-ranking development department within the company and assigned to produce a new arcade game.
 Hyodoh, who hadn't taken the position of a planner before, struggled to adapt and worked slower than usual.
 Nonetheless, he created a prototype named Space Alamo where players fought enemy aliens in an open-world, science fiction-inspired setting, similar to Namco's previous game Warp & Warp (1981).
 Hyodoh's colleague, Yoshiro Kishimoto, suggested making it a fantasy game with characters and visuals that appealed to young girls.
 He took his suggestion and turned the game into one based around fairy tales and Christmas, making its characters toys and renaming it Toy Pop.
 The characters and artwork were created by Hiroshi Fuji, the artist and character designer for Valkyrie no Bōken, while the in-game sprites were drawn by Hiroshi "Mr. Dotman" Ono.
 Its ragtime-inspired soundtrack was composed by Junko Ozawa.

 Toy Pop was released to arcades in Japan in April 1986, using the same hardware as Libble Rabble (1983).
 A conversion for the Sharp X1 was produced by Dempa Shinbunsha in 1989.
 Toy Pop did not garner much attention until 1995, when it was ported to the PlayStation through the compilation Namco Museum Vol. 1, alongside six other Namco arcade games from the early 1980s.
 The PlayStation version uses the original source code running through a JAMMA emulator, making it a near-perfect conversion.
 Toy Pop is also included in Namco History Vol. 1 (1997), a similar compilation released for Windows in Japan.
-In 2009, the game was digitally re-released for the Wii Virtual Console in Japan.
-In 2022, Toy Pop was also re-released under the Arcade Archives label for the PlayStation 4 and Nintendo Switch worldwide.
+In 2009, the game was released for the Wii's Virtual Console in Japan.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in October 2022.